talsec/Free-RASP-Android/README.md

 Learn more about freemium freeRASP features at [GitHub main repository](https://github.com/talsec/Free-RASP-Community).

-# :rocket: Discover our GitBook Documentation
+# :rocket: Discover GitBook Documentation

-For comprehensive and up-to-date guides, tutorials, and technical documentation, visit our [GitBook page](https://talsec.gitbook.io/freerasp).
-It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of our project.
+For comprehensive and up-to-date guides, tutorials, and technical documentation, visit the [GitBook page](https://talsec.gitbook.io/freerasp).
+It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of the project.

-:link: For integrating it on the Android platform, be sure to follow all the steps in our [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
+:link: For integrating it on the Android platform, be sure to follow all the steps in the [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
 This guide provides detailed instructions to help you achieve a smooth and efficient integration.

 Be sure to bookmark it and stay informed! :books: :sparkles:.

-# Reference to Our Legacy Documentation
+# Reference to Legacy Documentation

-If you encounter any discrepancies or errors in the documentation, please let us know so we can improve it and ensure the best experience for all users.
+If you encounter any discrepancies or errors in the documentation, please open an issue so it can be improved for the benefit of all users.
 For information on older integration methods, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Android/wiki), which includes comprehensive legacy details and guidance.
-We appreciate your feedback, as it helps us refine our resources and better support your needs.
+Feedback is appreciated, as it helps refine resources and better support the community's needs.